cmahncke/DiscovEpi/DiscovEpi_linux/data/README.txt

 metrics to value the proteins given.
 The protein score is the mean epitope binding score.
 The density is the number of predicted epitopes divided by the number of overall possible peptides of the epitope length in the respective protein.
 The signal density describes the same restricted to the signal peptide range of the protein.
+Epitopes located inside the signal peptide range are written in green whereas IDs with green background mark the top scoring proteins across the whole set according to the epitope density.
 The filename differs to the protein file in the prefix _nmp_ and the additional allele info.
 In the example _nmp_SARS_CoV_2_Membrane_HLA_A_02_01.xlsx_.

 The epitope map output is a .png-file where each line of the heatmap corresponds to one proteins